mthlongwane/kotlinPlayground/README.md

 # 🚀 Experimenting with Kotlin

-Kotlin has a number of great features that I experiment with this repository.
+Kotlin has many great features that I experiment with in this repository.
-This repo will explore using kotlin for creating scripts, libraries and more.
+This repo will explore using Kotlin to create scripts, libraries and more.

 ## How to install and run the project